-When it comes to Affordable Care Act (ACA) compliance, you basically have two options: you can do the work yourself or outsource it.
-Outsourcing ACA compliance will add a line item to your budget, yes; but it can potentially mitigate a very expensive penalty.
-It is a strategy worth considering for that reason, and because outsourcing can help you avoid the headaches that come with a do-it-yourself approach to ACA compliance and reporting.
-It should also make your organization less likely to face ACA penalties.
-Additionally, with changes to health care policy and the uncertainly around the ACA, it may not make sense for an organization to expand staff, effort and expense to handle this internally when the outcome is unknown.
+When it comes to Affordable Care Act (ACA) compliance, there are two primary approaches: do the work yourself or outsource it.
+Outsourcing ACA compliance and reporting will add a line item to your budget, yes; but it can potentially mitigate a very expensive penalty.
+It is a strategy worth considering for that reason, and because outsourcing can help you avoid the headaches that come with a do-it-yourself approach.
+Additionally, with the changes to health care policy and the uncertainly around the ACA, it may not make sense for an organization to add staff, effort and expense to handle compiance tasks internally when the outcome is unknown.

 There are two different types of penalties under the ACA.
-The first applies to noncompliance with the employer mandate itself — in other words, failing to offer full-time employees affordable coverage that provides minimum value.
+The "A" penalty applies to noncompliance with the employer mandate itself — in other words, failing to offer full-time employees affordable coverage that provides minimum value.
 The A penalty has no maximum dollar amount.
 The "B" penalty applies for failure to report the details to employees and the IRS accurately and on time.
 This penalty has a cap of $3 million.

-You might be fulfilling the employer shared responsibility provision, but if you don't correctly report that to your employees and the IRS, you could face penalties as steep as $6 million in a calendar year (up to $3 million for failing to provide Form 1095-C to full-time employees, and up to $3 million for failing to transmit Forms 1094-C and 1095-C to the IRS.
+You might be fulfilling the employer shared responsibility provision, but if you don't correctly report that to your employees and the IRS, you could face steep penalties.
+You must provide Form 1095-C to full-time employees and transmit Forms 1094-C and 1095-C to the IRS.
 Employers can receive a combination of both A and B penalties.

 Avoid Penalties by Outsourcing

-Avoiding ACA penalties is one big reason organizations opt to outsource ACA compliance.
-When you use a third party that specializes in ACA compliance, you don't have to become an expert or coach staff.
-Outsourcing ACA compliance means your data is professionally consolidated and accurately transmitted to the IRS, but you are still ultimately held responsible for your own compliance.
+Avoiding ACA penalties is one big reason organizations opt to outsource ACA monitoring and reporting.
+When you use a third party to assist with your ACA compliance, you don't have to become an expert or train your staff.
+Outsourcing ACA activities means your data is professionally consolidated and accurately transmitted to the IRS, but you are still ultimately held responsible for your own compliance.
 That's why it is important for your outsourcing partner to help you review your data and business practices as a whole through the lens of health compliance.

-There are some aspects of ACA compliance that your organization has to address.
+For example, there are some aspects of ACA compliance that your organization has to address.
 If you have 50 or more full-time equivalent employees and you're not offering affordable, minimum value health insurance to at least 95 percent of full-time workers, you're open to penalties if they end up getting coverage in the exchange and receiving a premium subsidy.
-If you're outsourcing ACA compliance, the agency you're using can explain this aspect of compliance, but it's up to you to follow through with the coverage offer.
+If you're outsourcing ACA monitoring and reporting, your vendor can explain this aspect of compliance, but it's up to you to follow through with the coverage offer.

 For a lot of organizations, that's the easy part.
 You're willing to offer coverage as required.
 But how do you figure out the details of when coverage has to be offered, or whether the premium contribution you make is enough for the coverage to be considered affordable?
 What information do you report to the IRS and when?
 What do you do if an employee rejects your offer of coverage and purchases coverage in the exchange instead?